 Did you know 90% of product teams rely on other teams to complete their products?
-Portfolio dependencies, or aka roadmap dependencies, can be a hidden killer to even the best-orchestrated product roadmaps.
+Portfolio dependencies aka roadmap dependencies can be a hidden killer to even the best-orchestrated product roadmaps.

 Portfolio dependencies are difficult to spot, hard to coordinate, and even more challenging to keep track of, causing a cascading effect when things change.
-Dependencies can cause delays and impact other roadmap items, having a much more widespread impact than the individual features involved.
-Portfolio roadmap dependencies are a key risk to product delivery.
+Dependencies can also cause delays and impact other roadmap items, having a much more widespread impact than the individual features involved.
+Overall, portfolio roadmap dependencies are a key risk to product delivery.

 What are roadmap dependencies?

 Here are the most common types of dependencies: